viamrobotics/vision-service-examples/README.md

 ### app.viam.com

 You can also configure a stream of detections completely through the app.
+You can see an example config in `viam_app_config.json`.
 Once you have a robot with a webcam connected to app.viam.com:

 In CONFIG -> Services, configure your object detection model